My town hosted a big evangelical Christian rally last year on a summer Sunday evening at a local public park.

 My biggest concerns are how a religious charity is involved with public schools (separation of church and state?) and the white saviors on their website and social media photos and videos – usually posed smiling with beautiful black and brown children.
 Do those families know their children are being exploited?

 I see things like this more and more.
-Perhaps in America, people really just don’t know any better.
+Perhaps in the USA, people really just don’t know any better.